Carrosen/fizzbuzz_js/README.md

 #### In your README to the best of your knowledge please explain why we are placing the let fizzBuzz = new FizzBuzz outside the it block?

 ### Answer:
 So you don't need to write it in every it block.
+Now it is accessible for every it block.

 ---